Southern

 Web Link

-Winchester The historic city of Winchester has been welcoming groups for centuries, ever since the first pilgrims visited the shrine of St Wwithun.
+Winchester The historic city of Winchester has been welcoming groups for centuries, ever since the first pilgrims visited the shrine of St Swithun.
 Already an important town in Roman times, it became the capital under the Anglo Saxons, and in Alfreds time 871-901 was a great centre of learning.
 William the Conqueror kept Winchester as his capital and as late as the 17th Century Charles II planned a palace here.
 The city is rich in important buildings, one such building is the Great Hall, completed in 1235 it is a magnificent example of 13th Century domestic architecture.
 It is now an Assize Court.
-Sir Walter Raleigh was condemned to death here in 1603 and on the wall hangs what is called King Arthurs Round Table, marked out and inscribed for his knights.
+Sir Walter Raleigh was condemned to death here in 1603 and on the wall hangs what is called King Arthur's Round Table, marked out and inscribed for his knights.
 However one building stands out above all others, the cathedral.

 Web Link